Proxy-alt/ltmeat/README.md

-# What this if for
+# What this is if for
 This is for people who want to freeze extensions using ltmeat print.
 The length of these freezes can depend on the size of the biggest file that you can access without downloading (When you visit it).
 This repository shows the instructions and how to make a pull request to add more extensions.